OpenVidu/openvidu.io-docs/docs/reference-docs/openvidu-browser.md

 | `publisherStopSpeaking`<br/>_(since  **v1.3.0**)_ | connection:[Connection](#connection)</br>streamId:string | Triggered by Session object when any Publisher stops speaking. `connection` property identifies the participant who is has stopped speaking, and `streamId` identifies the specific Stream for which the event has been triggered.
 For this event to be triggered, `publisherStartSpeaking` event must have been previously triggered |

 #### **Publisher**

+Packs local media streams.
+Users can publish it to a session

 | Method         | Returns | Parameters | Description |
 | -------------- | ------- | ------------------------------------------- | ----------- |
 | `publishAudio` |  | `value:boolean`| Enable or disable the audio track depending on whether value is _true_ or _false_ |